-Mandalas designs are quite intricate so its usually advised to place these tats on larger body parts so that the fine details remain intact.
-However, if the model is smaller in size, it will suit areas such as ankle, neck, wrist, and spine.
+Mandalas designs are quite intricate so its usually advised to place these tats on more significant body parts so that the fine details remain intact.
+However, if the model is smaller in size, it will suit areas such as the ankle, neck, wrist, and spine.
 Since the design is quite sophisticated, always speak to your tattoo artist when choosing the right spot to place a mandala tattoo to get the perfect look.
 Just remember mandala is all about the fine details so make sure you do full justice to with the design.

-The reason why mandala body art is so popular among various cultures is that it’s very versatile.
+The reason why mandala body art is so favorite among various cultures is that it’s very versatile.
 Apart from carrying spiritual and religious significance, these tattoos reflect a lot about the personality of the wearer.
 These tats look gorgeous, and people all around the world including both men and women of all ages love mandala designs.
 We hope you enjoyed reading about the different meanings associated with mandala tats.
 So take the mandala route when you plan to get a tattoo next time!

 Source of images: https://www.pinterest.com